 If you have pets, you might need to change out your air filter more frequently.
 Pet hair and dander can easily clog an air filter and minimize its effectiveness.
 For each shedding dog you own, expect to change out the filter a month sooner than you would for a home lacking pets.
 The same goes for cats, although they usually do not shed as often as dogs.
 If you own a hypoallergenic or non-shedding dog or cat, you might not need to switch out your air filter as often.

 Although a good rule of thumb, you might want to examine your air filter more often to figure out if it needs to be replaced.
 Dogs usually do not shed the same amount year-round.
 They shed more in the spring and fall when they are blowing their coat.
 Take a look at the air filter every month and change it when it looks clogged.

 Here are averages that can help you learn how frequently you should get a new air filter at your residence:

 - Vacation house or a single occupant and no pets or allergies: every 6–12 months

 - Ordinary suburban home without pets: every 90 days

-- One dog or cat: every 2 months
+- A single dog or cat: every 2 months

-- More than one pet or if anyone has allergies: 20–45 days
+- More than one pet or if a member of your family has allergies: 20–45 days